 Financial items must be measured and disclosed in accordance with GAAP unless otherwise required by this determination or the IM determination;

-Non-financial items must be measured and disclosed in accordance with standard industry practice unless otherwise required in this determination.
+Non-financial items must be measured and disclosed in accordance with standard industry practice unless otherwise required in this determination;

+guidance notes in this determination are for guidance purposes only and any material referred to in the guidance notes does not form part of the determination;

+where any material referred to in guidance notes is inconsistent with this determination, this determination prevails; and

+materials incorporated by reference into this determination, including standards promulgated by other bodies, are incorporated under the terms of Schedule 5 of the Act.

+Guidance note: (refer to clause 1.4.1(8)-(9))

+Commerce Commission “Input methodologies review draft decision – Related party transactions – Draft decision and determinations guidance” (30 August 2017), Attachment C notes the process by which materials are incorporated by reference in this determination.

 If there is any inconsistency between the main body of this determination (including the attachment) and any schedule to this determination, the main body of this determination prevails.

 In this determination, the words or phrases in bold type bear the following meanings: